Atropine Therapy For Myopia Management

 Myopia, or nearsightedness, is one of the most common eye conditions affecting millions of people around the world.
 Most patients with this condition wear eyeglasses or contacts to correct their vision, but there is a relatively new option known as atropine therapy that has been shown to help patients with myopia.

-If you have myopia and you’re looking for a better way to manage it, contact Five Points Myopia Control Center for a consultation.
+If you have myopia and are looking for a better way to manage it, contact Five Points Eye Care for a consultation.
 Let us help you experience clearer, sharper vision and a better quality of life.

 What Is Myopia?

 Myopia, the most common vision problem across the world, occurs when the eyeball grows long.
 When the distance between the lens and retina is too long, the images come into focus before reaching the retina.
 This results in blurred distance vision when looking at something at a distance, such as street signs, people walking down a street, or a TV or movie screen.